TOI-700 e: Discovery

-In November 2021, a fourth possible planet, Earth-sized and receiving approximately 30% more flux from TOI-700 than Earth does from the Sun, was found at the inner edge of the habitable zone of TOI-700.
-In January 2023 the existence of this planet, designated TOI-700 e, was confirmed.
+In November 2021, in addition to the three planets already discovered around TOI-700, a fourth possible planet, Earth-sized and receiving approximately 30% more flux from its star than Earth does from the Sun, was found.
+In January 2023 the existence of this planet, now designated TOI-700 e, was confirmed.

-Discovered in 2023, TOI-700 e is terrestrial exoplanet that NASA claims to be an "earth-like" planet, with 95 percent of the Earth’s radius.
-Discovered by NASA's TESS (Transiting Exoplanet Survey Satellite), TOI-700 e has mass of about 0.818 Earths and takes 27.8 days to orbit once around its star.
-The planet is in a habitable zone distance from the M-type star TOI-700 it orbits, leading NASA scientists to believe that there is potential for liquid water on its surface.
-Ten percent smaller than its neighboring planet TOI-700 d, both are at a distance from their sun to be considered habitable, however, TESS requires an additional year to acquire more data about the exoplanets.
+Discovered in 2023, TOI-700 e is terrestrial exoplanet that NASA claims to be an "earth-like" planet, with 95 percent of the Earth’s radius, 81.8% of Earth's mass, and roughly similar temperature.
+Discovered by NASA's TESS (Transiting Exoplanet Survey Satellite), TOI-700 e takes 27.8 days to orbit once around its star.
+The planet is at a temperate distance from its star, leading NASA scientists to believe that there is potential for liquid water on its surface.
+Ten percent smaller than its neighboring planet TOI-700 d, both are at a distance from their sun consistent with habitability, however, TESS requires an additional year to acquire more data about the exoplanets.
 Being one in only about a dozen habitable zone planets known, further research and data collection of the TOI-700 solar system are important for understanding Earth-like planets.